 Six hundred inhabitants in the Village

-The castle with its elliptic shape dates back to 1083 and, as a result of documents found of the twelfth century, show the regency of Conte di Tebaldo.
+The castle with its elliptic shape dates back to 1083 and, as a result of documents found of the twelfth century, shows the regency of Conte di Tebaldo.
 In the thirteenth century, the castle was acquired by the city of Fermo by Frederick II and later by King Manfred.
 In 1266, it was sold to Lorenzo Tiepolo, forty-sixth Doge of Venice and mayor of Fermo by the lords of Moresco.

 The Clock Tower of the fourteenth century dominates the gateway to the medieval village.
-The medieval village experienced its greatest fervor during the 500 ‘, and it is in this period of history that were made many churches and works of art as the parish church of San Lorenzo with its precious paintings of the seventeenth and eighteenth centuries, the Church of Madonna dell’Olmo expanded in 1521 with the combination of the ancient Gothic shrine which has an important fresco of the Crucifixion by the Italian painter Vincenzo Pagani, the former deconsecrated church of Santa Sofia today a small theater and the Church of Madonna della Salute.
+The medieval village experienced its greatest fervor during the 500 ‘, and it is in this period of history that was made many churches and works of art as the parish church of San Lorenzo with its precious paintings of the seventeenth and eighteenth centuries, the Church of Madonna dell’Olmo expanded in 1521 with the combination of the ancient Gothic shrine which has an important fresco of the Crucifixion by the Italian painter Vincenzo Pagani, the former deconsecrated church of Santa Sofia today a small theater and the Church of Madonna della Salute.

-The old town is characterized by narrow streets typical of medieval villages, a triangular square with porch which also serves as the nave of the Church of Santa Maria di Castro of the nineteenth century.
-The building that houses the Municipality of Moresco has a beautiful board room with inside an amazing altarpieces by Vincenzo Pagani.
+The old town is characterized by narrow streets typical of medieval villages, a triangular square with a porch which also serves as the nave of the Church of Santa Maria di Castro of the nineteenth century.
+The building that houses the Municipality of Moresco has a beautiful board room inside an amazing altarpiece by Vincenzo Pagani.
 Two other buildings of historical interest are the palaces of Patrizio Gennari and Cardinal Capotosti.

 The culinary specialties of Moresco

-The culinary delights of the borough are the “pizza ficata” made with dried figs, almonds, walnuts, flour, sugar and cocoa and it is a Christmas cake made by the housewives of the place, in addition to baked pasta “vinci sgrassi”, fried cream and stuffed olives delicacy of the Marche region.
+The culinary delights of the borough are the “pizza ficata” made with dried figs, almonds, walnuts, flour, sugar, and cocoa and it is a Christmas cake made by the housewives of the place, in addition to baked pasta “vinci sgrassi”, fried cream and stuffed olives delicacy of the Marche region.